dkorver/food/index.md

 ## API Interaction Functions

 The first challenge with this API was dealing with the variable names.
-The default names are not preferable for us to work with when doing data analysis, so I renamed some of the variables to make them readable.
+The default names are not preferable to work with when doing data analysis, so I renamed some of the variables to make them readable.
 Once I selected and renamed the variables to make them readable, I wanted to calculate the percentage change between the stock's open and close price.
 Now that I have the stock's percentage change, I wanted to output the day's best and worse performers.
-And finally, I wanted to format the values appropriately.
+To make things values look nice, I applied some formatting to the values.